The Mills at Jersey Gardens

+Shopping mall in Union County, New Jersey, U.S.

-The Mills at Jersey Gardens, originally and also still colloquially called Jersey Gardens, is a two-level indoor outlet mall in Elizabeth, New Jersey.
-The mall opened on October 21, 1999, and is the largest outlet mall in New Jersey, and much closer to New York City than its largest outlet mall competitor, Woodbury Common.
+The Mills at Jersey Gardens, originally and also still colloquially called Jersey Gardens, is a super-regional outlet mall in Elizabeth, New Jersey.
+The mall opened on October 21, 1999, and is the largest outlet mall in New Jersey, and much closer to New York City than its largest outlet mall competitor, Woodbury Common Premium Outlets.
+The shopping center has a gross leasable area of 1292611 sqft.

-The mall was developed by Glimcher Realty Trust and owned and managed by Glimcher until January 2015, when it was sold to Simon Property Group as part of an acquisition of Glimcher by Simon's spinoff Washington Prime Group.
-Simon owns and manages much of Jersey Gardens' outlet mall competition in the area, including Woodbury Common, and has integrated Jersey Gardens into its "Mills" outlet mall portfolio by renaming it "The Mills at Jersey Gardens".
+The mall was developed by Glimcher Realty Trust and formerly operated by them.
+In October 2013, the mall was remodeled as The Outlet Collection | Jersey Gardens.
+In January 2015, it was sold to Simon Property Group as part of an acquisition of Glimcher by Simon's spinoff Washington Prime Group.
+Simon owns and manages much of Jersey Gardens' outlet mall competition in the area, including Woodbury Common, and has integrated Jersey Gardens into its Mills retail platform by renaming it The Mills at Jersey Gardens.

 History

+Despite the term "Mills" in its name and its current owner (Simon Property Group), the mall was never developed or operated by Mills Corporation.